Published on: Apr 23, 2019, Last Edited: Mar 11, 2020

 An ESTA application number is generated once an application is submitted to Customs and Border Protection (CBP).
 The application number is a unique identifier used by CBP to identify traveler profiles.
-The ESTA application number is an alphanumeric string of 16 characters, almost always starting with the letter ‘R’ or ‘X’.
+The ESTA application number is an alphanumeric string of 16 characters.
 The sequence of characters is random and does not represent any attributes of an applicant.
 The application number itself cannot be used to obtain applicant information, however, alongside a passport number and date of birth, it can be used to obtain the status of an existing ESTA application.

 There are multiple ESTA status’ which applicants may come across when checking if their ESTA is still valid.
 If the status is ‘Payment Pending’ this means an application has not yet been submitted to the Department of Homeland Security (DHS) for processing.
 Thus, the applicant will need to complete payment for their application to be processed.
 If an ESTA application is not paid within seven days it will expire and will no longer be accessible and a new application will need to be submitted.